DEIB-GECO/PyGMQL/examples/README.md

 [this link](https://s3.us-east-2.amazonaws.com/geco-repository/geco-repository-minimal.tar.gz)
     - unpack the `tar.gz` file
     - use `hdfs dfs put ./geco-repository hdfs:///` to put the contents of the uncompressed folder in HDFS

+## Amazon EMR cluster configuration
+We evaluated the performance of the system using Amazon Web Services Elastic Map Reduce, which offers the possibility to specify the Hadoop cluster configuration, the number of nodes and the various instances specifications.
+For completeness we provide as supplementary material also the AWS command line scripts to setup an EMR cluster for every configuration defined in the paper.
+They are available in the [`cluster_configuration`](./cluster_configurations) folder:

+- `AWS_EMR_1m_1s.sh`: 1 master and 1 slave
+- `AWS_EMR_1m_3s.sh`: 1 master and 3 slaves
+- `AWS_EMR_1m_5s.sh`: 1 master and 5 slaves
+- `AWS_EMR_1m_10s.sh`: 1 master and 10 slaves